ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 For example, _sina en mi li wile pali li pali e ijo e ijo ante._

-As a contraction, it can be _between modifiers_ too, when two different kind of thing is expressed (jan pona en toki = jan pona en jan toki = good and talking people).

 ### Or

 This is expressed by _anu_.
 It can be used between either _subjects_, _verbs_ or _objects_ ("sina anu mi li pali", "sina wile anu pali", "sina pali e ijo anu ijo ante").